ericflynny/cocotb-demo/README.md

+# THIS PROJECT IS CURRENTLY A WORK IN PROGRESS.
+The cocotb/ghdl functionality has not been implemented

 ## Setting Up the Python Virtual Environment
 In order to run the cocotb software, one must first configure the appropriate python virtual environment (venv).